PvdBerg1998/HashKode/README.md

 Implementing `hashcode` and `equals` can be tedious, verbose and is bug prone.
 HashKode provides concise ways to override these methods.

 ## Features
-- Lightweight (6.9 KB)
+- Lightweight: **6.9 KB**
 - Faster than alternatives by using `inlining` (thanks, Kotlin!)
 - Designed with Josh Bloch's *Effective Java* in mind
-- Optional parameter verification for higher performance
+- Using Java hashCode methods: tested, high quality hashes

 ---